-- 1) Attendance at games and practices is mandatory.
-The athlete is responsible for notifying the coach if there will be an absence. - 2) Students that miss all or part of the school day due to illness or another unexcused absence, may not participate in practices or games for the remainder of that day. - 3) Participation in games sometimes requires missing classes.
-Students are expected to communicate with teachers in advance of any missed class and are responsible to complete all missed work, assignments, and tests. - 4) The use or distribution of alcohol or other intoxicating substances is not allowed.
-Students found to be in violation of this policy will be subject to disciplinary action. - 5) Student athletes that violate the sportsmanship expectations in practice or games will be subject to disciplinary action.

-- 6) Student athletes are expected to follow the school dress code while traveling or while representing the team in any capacity. - 7) Student athletes are responsible for their content and conduct on social media.
-Students found to be in violation of school policy relating to social media are subject to disciplinary action. - 8) Athletes are responsible for the care of all school uniforms and equipment in their possession.
+- 1. Attendance at games and practices is mandatory.
+The athlete is responsible for notifying the coach if there will be an absence. - 2.
+Students who miss all or part of the school day may not participate in practices or games for the remainder of that day without administrator approval. - 3.
+Participation in games sometimes requires missing classes.
+Students are expected to communicate with teachers in advance of any missed class and are responsible to complete all missed work, assignments, and tests. - 4.
+The use or distribution of alcohol or other intoxicating substances is not allowed.
+Students found to be in violation of this policy will be subject to disciplinary action. - 5.
+Student athletes who violate the sportsmanship expectations in practice or games will be subject to disciplinary action. - 6.
+Student athletes are expected to follow the school dress code while traveling or while representing the team in any capacity. - Student athletes are responsible for their content and conduct on social media.
+Students found to be in violation of school policy related to social media are subject to disciplinary action. - 8.
+Athletes are responsible for the care of all school uniforms and equipment in their possession.
 Families will be responsible to pay for lost or damaged uniforms and equipment.